Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Introduction

 \section{Introduction}

 In an influential paper \cite{Dyson1952}, Dyson argued that the Feynman--Dyson diagrammatic perturbation theory for quantum electrodynamics is inherently divergent in the presence of electron-positron pair formations even after mass and charge are renormalized.
 In another important paper \cite{kohn}, Kohn and Luttinger predicted that the finite-temperature diagrammatic perturbation theory for electrons \cite{JhaHirata,HirataJha,HirataJha2,JhaHirata_canonical,HirataJCP} does not necessarily reduce to the zero-temperature counterpart as the temperature is lowered to zero.
-This prediction has been borne out both analytically and numerically \cite{hiratapra,HirataCPL}.
+In particular, it was argued \cite{kohn,luttingerward} that the second-order correction to the grand potential can be divergent when the zeroth-order wave function is degenerate, whereas the same correction is finite at zero temperature.
+These predictions have been confirmed both analytically and numerically \cite{hiratapra,HirataCPL}.
+Other instances of breakdown of diagrammatic perturbation theory have also been reported \cite{Lani2012,Schafer2013,Jani2014,Stan2015,Kozik2015,Rossi2015,Schafer2016,Tarantino2017,Gunnarsson2017}.